shaun-shannon/Graduation_Checker/README.md

 ## Search and Filtering
 - Users can search for and add courses using the search functionality.
 - Can also filter out courses depending on categories like: Core, Technical Electives etc.

+## Saving Progress
+- Users can ensure that the progress they made within the application is saved once they log out and log back in.
+- Data entered and saved prior to logging out can be edited.
+- Classes can be added to tables that have been saved in prior sessions.

 **Students Table**